pratyushmaini/pratyushmaini.github.io/_pages/research.md

 ## Probing the power of MaXOut in recurrent architectures

 **_Prof.
 Mausam, IIT Delhi_**
-- Probing the structural & representational properties of variants of LSTMs with various pooling types.
+- Probing the structural and representational properties of variants of LSTMs with various pooling types.
 - Analysing the link between robustness, biases and vanishing gradients in learning ability of models.
 - Analyses done on Text Classification and Natural Language Inference domains.